 A borrower is ineligible for a FFELP loan if he or she is liable for an overpayment to any Title IV program.
-By certifying a Stafford or PLUS loan, a school certifies that the student borrower-or the parent and dependent student, in the case of a parent PLUS loan-does not, to its knowledge, owe an grant overpayment with an original balance of more than \$50 to a grant program resulting from a return of Title IV funds calculation, or of \$25 or more under the Federal Perkins Loan Program or under a Title IV grant program that resulted from a circumstance other than a return of Title IV funds calculation.
-The less-than-\$25 tolerance does not apply to the remaining balance of an original overpayment amount of \$25 or more that is has been reduced by payments received to less than \$25 the applicable tolerance amount based on payments received.
-In this case, even though the remaining balance of the original overpayment is less than \$25 the applicable tolerance amount, the borrower is responsible for repaying the overpayment in full or making satisfactory arrangements to repay it before the borrower can regain Title IV eligibility. [§668.32(h)(3)(ii)(B); §668.32(g)(4); §668.35(e)(3)]
+By certifying a Stafford or PLUS loan, a school certifies that the student borrower-or the parent and dependent student, in the case of a parent PLUS loan-does not, to its knowledge, owe an original overpayment of more than \$50 to a grant program resulting from a return of Title IV funds calculation, or of \$25 or more under the Federal Perkins Loan Program or under a Title IV grant program that resulted from a circumstance other than a return of Title IV funds calculation.
+The less-than-\$25 tolerance does not apply to the remaining balance of an original overpayment amount of \$25 or more that is reduced to less than \$25 the applicable tolerance amount based on payments received.
+In this case, even though the remaining balance of the original overpayment is less than \$25 the applicable tolerance amount based on payments in full or making satisfactory arrangements to repay it before the borrower can regain Title IV eligibility. [§668.32(h)(3)(ii)(B); §668.32(g)(4); §668.35(e)(3)]

-A school must not certify a loan for a borrower who owes an grant overpayment for which the original balance exceeded the applicable tolerance amount of \$25 or more unless one of the following occurs:
+A school must not certify a loan for a borrower who owes an original overpayment in excess of the applicable tolerance of \$25 or more unless one of the following occurs:

 If the amount of unearned aid exceeds what the school must return, the student is responsible for returning unearned Title IV loan and grant aid.
 If there are unearned loan funds that must be repaid to a Title IV loan program, the student (or parent, in the case of a parent PLUS loan) returns those funds by normal repayment of the loan according to the terms and conditions of the promissory note.
 If there are unearned grant funds that must be repaid to a Title IV grant program, the student is obligated to return the grant overpayment amount that exceeds 50% of the total Title IV grant funds that the student received for the payment period or period of enrollment.
-The student is not required to return a grant overpayment for which the original balance was of \$50 or less.
+The student is not required to return an original grant overpayment of \$50 or less.
 The \$50 tolerance applies on a program-by-program basis.

-The school's return of FFELP funds is considered timely if, no later than 30 within 45 days after of the date the school determines that the student withdrew, the school does one of the following: [§668.173(b)]
+The school's return of FFELP funds is considered timely if, no later than $\frac{30.45}{45}$ days after the date the school determines that the student withdrew, the school does one of the following: [§668.173(b)]

 - ...

 - ...

 - ...

 - Issues a check for the returned funds.
-In this case, the school's records must show that the lender's bank endorsed that check no more than 45 within 60 days after of the date the school determined that the student withdrew. [§668.173(b)(4)]
+In this case, the school's records must show that the lender's bank endorsed that check no more than 45-60 days after the date the school determined that the student withdrew. [§668.173(b)(4)]